Vidvox/vvedu/pages/reference/ref_glossary.md

 *This simple yet powerful protocol provides everything needed for real-time control of sound and other media processing while remaining flexible and easy to implement."* - [http://opensoundcontrol.org/](http://opensoundcontrol.org/)

-**OSC Query**: An extension to OSC that adds the ability for applications to remotely browse and access parameters of other software.
+**OSCQuery**: An extension to OSC that adds the ability for applications to remotely browse and access parameters of other software.
+Read more on the [OSCQuery homepage](https://vdmx.vidvox.net/blog/oscquery).